An Overview of the Medicare Part D Prescription Drug Benefit

 CBO estimates that the drug pricing provisions in the law will reduce the federal deficit by $237 billion over 10 years (2022-2031).

 Part D and Low-Income Subsidy Enrollment

-Enrollment in Medicare Part D plans is voluntary, with the exception of beneficiaries who are eligible for both Medicare and Medicaid and certain other low-income beneficiaries who are automatically enrolled in a PDP if they do not choose a plan on their own.
+Enrollment in Medicare Part D plans is voluntary, except for beneficiaries who are eligible for both Medicare and Medicaid and certain other low-income beneficiaries who are automatically enrolled in a PDP if they do not choose a plan on their own.
 Unless beneficiaries have drug coverage from another source that is at least as good as standard Part D coverage (“creditable coverage”), they face a penalty equal to 1% of the national average premium for each month they delay enrollment.

-In 2020, 46.5 million Medicare beneficiaries are enrolled in Medicare Part D plans, including employer-only group plans; of the total, just over half (53%) are enrolled in stand-alone PDPs and nearly half (47%) are enrolled in Medicare Advantage drug plans (Figure 4).
-Another 1.3 million beneficiaries are estimated to have drug coverage through employer-sponsored retiree plans where the employer receives a subsidy from the federal government equal to 28% of drug expenses between $445 and $9,200 per retiree (in 2021).
+In 2022, 49 million Medicare beneficiaries are enrolled in Medicare Part D plans, including employer-only group plans; of the total, 53% are enrolled in MA-PDs and 47% are enrolled in stand-alone PDPs (Figure 6).
+Another 1.0 million beneficiaries are estimated to have drug coverage through employer-sponsored retiree plans where the employer receives a subsidy from the federal government equal to 28% of drug expenses between $505 and $10,350 per retiree (in 2023).
 Several million beneficiaries are estimated to have other sources of drug coverage, including employer plans for active workers, FEHBP, TRICARE, and Veterans Affairs (VA).
-Another 12% of people with Medicare are estimated to lack creditable drug coverage.
+Roughly 10% of people with Medicare are estimated to lack creditable drug coverage.

 Part D Spending and Financing